borthdayzz/ngl-spammer/README.md

+# THIS IS NOW DISCONTINUED!
+WE ARE NO LONGER GOING TO WORK WITH OUR NGL SPAMMER, THANK YOU

 # NGL-Spammer

 starhook is a minimal NGL Spammer that runs on NodeJS, python build is no longer maintained.
 Use C Version instead